rancher/docs/content/rancher/v2.x/en/monitoring-alerting/v2.5/_index.md

 However, users can choose to log in to Grafana as an [Admin](https://grafana.com/docs/grafana/latest/permissions/organization_roles/#admin-role) if necessary.
 The default Admin username and password for the Grafana instance will be `admin`/`prom-operator`, but alternative credentials can also be supplied on deploying or upgrading the chart.

+> **Persistent Dashboards:** To allow the Grafana dashboard to persist after it restarts, add the dashboard configuration JSON into a ConfigMap.
+ConfigMaps also allow the dashboards to be deployed with a GitOps or CD based approach.
+This allows the dashboard to be put under version control.
+For details, refer to [this section.](./persist-grafana)

 To see the Grafana UI, install `rancher-monitoring`.
 Then go to the **Cluster Explorer.** In the top left corner, click **Cluster Explorer > Monitoring.** Then click **Grafana.

 <figcaption>Cluster Compute Resources Dashboard in Grafana</figcaption>